What’s it take to get into Stanford, MIT, Harvard, the rest of the Ivy League, or other dream schools? It’s about pursuing the right extracurriculars

 You want to be a king or queen of your field, NOT a jack of all trades.

-If you’re the next Mark Zuckerberg, Stephen Hawking, or J.K.
+If you’re the next Elon Musk, Mark Zuckerberg, Stephen Hawking, or J.K.
 Rowling, it doesn’t matter that you are terrible at certain things.
-If you are specialized in something, truly dedicated to your craft, and have achieved greatness in your particular passion, you will be flagged as a “Heck yes!
+If you are specialized in something, truly dedicated yourself to your craft, and have achieved greatness in your particular passion, you will be flagged as a “Heck yes!
 Admit!”

-A specialized superstar is much more likely to make the schools proud, which in turn, boosts their prestige, which leads to more funding and attracts other top talent, which then continues the cycle.
+A specialized all-star is much more likely to make the schools proud, which in turn, boosts their prestige, which leads to more funding and attracts other top talent, which then continues the cycle.
 Colleges want to influence the world in positive ways, and the best way they can do that is by attracting and mentoring specialized superstars who go on to change the world.

 So the best application strategy is to figure out your personal passion, then develop it hardcore and achieve as much as you can within that field.